Rackspace Cloud Sites Essentials - PHPmyAdmin Database Management Interface

 Note: The server choices shown in the drop-down list may be different than what is shown in the screen shot above.

-Now that you’re logged into phpMyAdmin, you can manage your MySQL database as necessary.
+Now that you are logged in to phpMyAdmin, you can manage your MySQL database as necessary.

 What do I do if my log in fails?